 Lectures at university can be quite different from lessons at school and college, particularly when you are taught in a big group.
-2020/21 will be even more different as we work to develop our academic courses to be effective and engaging and safe for students and staff.
+This activity will help you to make the most out of lectures.

 How could this affect me?

 Keeping up with note taking, being in a big group and dealing with sensory stimuli can be both challenging and exciting – just like the content of lectures themselves.
 Many students really enjoy lectures as it’s a chance to learn more about a subject you’re really interested in from an expert in your field.

 - You can’t really write down everything that is said, even if you have amazing shorthand skills.
 Though developing your own shorthand and abbreviations isn’t a bad idea (see this Guardian article).

 - It’s pointless copying exactly what’s on the slides – they are often uploaded to the virtual learning environment (Moodle at the University of Bath) and/or printed as a handout.

 - Try to write what you think about the contents of the lecture, reflectively, as well as the main points of what is said.

 - Mind mapping, either via software on your laptop or drawn by hand, can be a really useful way of showing how ideas are linked and might suit your way of thinking better than writing down full paragraphs or even bullet points.

 - Lectures don’t always start on time, but it’s better to assume that they will.
 If you can, join early as you will not miss anything and you can get settled before it begins.

 - Sometimes being late is unavoidable – while some lecturers don’t allow latecomers, they should tell you in advance if this is the case.
 You should be able to catch up later from the recording if you can’t join in the live lecture stream.